rudeboybert/MATH116/problem-sets.md

 permalink: /problem-sets/
 ---

-While I encourage you to discuss homeworks with your peers, you must submit your own answers and not simple rewordings of another's work.
+While I encourage you to discuss problem sets with your peers, you must submit your own answers and not simple rewordings of another's work.
 Furthermore, **all collaborations must be explicitly acknowledged at the top of your submissions**.